 Golden Hits - Due to Contract (2011)

 Maybe 20+ years in the business has made them a little cynical?
 I'm not sure if the two skulls on the cover are supposed to signify that Denki Groove is dead.
 Let's hope not.
 I mention this release because it's a good way to pick up the single versions of "Mononoke Dance" and "Shonen Young", which are very different from the album versions (especially the latter, which turns into the most perfect pop tune they've done this side of "N.O.")
-(I know I said that about "Twilight", but that's fair, since it apes a big chunk of that tune), plus it has their new single "Upside Down", which is great, something of a true-followup to "Shangri-La".
+(I know I said that about "Twilight", but that's fair, since it apes a big chunk of that tune).
 Most of the other tracks are represented as alternate versions or special edits, so a collector is going to want this anyway.
 Plus, it's funny that a 15-track collection that covers over twenty years is still finding room for goofy one-offs like "Fuji-San" and "Pocket Cowboy".